-The Trail Care Grant (TCG) will provide funding to build volunteerism, improve Trail sections, support the transition from one season to another and ensure that all users can safely access the benefits of outdoor recreation on the Trans Canada Trail.
+The Trail Care Grant (TCG) provides funding to build volunteerism, improve Trail sections, support the transition from one season to another and ensure that all users can safely access the benefits of outdoor recreation on the Trans Canada Trail.
 We encourage all trail operators or trail groups of a registered Trans Canada Trail section to apply for the grant, provided they have the proper permissions in place to complete the work.
 The goal for these projects should be to maintain recreational trails and build volunteerism in the trail sector.
 This is critical for enjoyment year-round, as well as for the engagement of trail volunteers across the country.
-Grants up to $1,000 will be awarded and can be used for a wide range of activities.
-The support that groups receive will be determined by Trans Canada Trail, based on the program guidelines below and on the number of applications received.
+Grants up to $1,500 will be awarded and can be used for a wide range of activities.
+The support that groups receive will be determined by Trans Canada Trail, based on the program guidelines and on the number of applications received.

 1. OBJECTIVE OF THE GUIDELINES